 1) Franz Ferdinand and Sophie

 Arguably the most famous thing that ever happened in Sarajevo was the assassination of Franz Ferdinand and his wife Sophie.
 We learned about this at the Sarajevo Museum and now we get to see the exact spot where the Bosnian Serb Gavrilo Princip shot his victims.
 (Curse you, Gavrilo Princip!)

 He assassinated Archduke Ferdinand and his wife almost by accident–they had been the victims of a failed bombing attempt earlier that day and had almost managed to escape, but then their carriage turned the corner and they ran into Mr. Princip who shot them.
 (Amazingly enough, he was not executed, but rather died in prison.)
 There were so many political alliances at this point that when Austria declared war on Serbia, basically every European country entered the fray, and that’s the beginning of World War I.

 There used to be a real memorial to Franz Ferdinand and Sophie on the spot, but it has since been moved.
 So the plaque you see above is a “memorial to a memorial”, as my guide said.

 2) Bosnian Coffee

 You might think this looks like Turkish but remember that Bosnia was once part of the Ottoman Empire, so it makes sense that they kept the coffee.
-My guide told me the pot traditionally serves enough for three servings: one to welcome your guest, one to talk to your guest, and one to say goodbye.
+I heard the pot traditionally serves enough for three servings: one to welcome your guest, one to talk to your guest, and one to say goodbye.
 The last helping is the goodbye coffee because it is kind of sludgy so your guest probably won’t want to linger over it.
 I guess that’s more polite than yelling, “You don’t have to go home, but you can’t stay here!”